pryv/dev-site/source/customer-resources/pryv.io-infrastructure-procurement.md

 The diagram above shows deployment of Pryv.io on a single node all services running on the same VM.

-### Cluster with single core
+### Cluster with a single core

 ![cluster-single-core](/assets/images/infrastructure/cluster-single-core.svg)

 Here we install all roles on separate machines.
-This variant is useful for when you intend to quickly scale the number of users as show in the following diagrams.
+This variant is useful for when you intend to quickly scale the number of users as shown in the following diagrams.

-### Partitioning for Load
+### Cluster with partitioning for load

 ![cluster-load](/assets/images/infrastructure/cluster-load.svg)

-When partitioning for load, multiple *core* servers will receive user accounts in round-robin fashion.
+When partitioning for load, multiple *core* servers will receive user accounts in a round-robin fashion.
 Any number of users can coexist on a *core*, up to the extreme of 1 user per machine.
-Please refer to section [VM sizing]() for how to compute the amount of cores you will need for your particular load.
+Please refer to the [Core number considerations]() section for how to compute the amount of cores you will need for your particular load.

 When partitioning for load, we recommend the creation of one or more follower nodes for *register* roles.
-This avoids creating a single point of failure (TOD improve reason here).
+This avoids creating a single point of failure (TODO improve reason here).

-### Partitioning for geographical compliance
+### Cluster with partitioning for geographical compliance

 ![cluster-compliance-zones](/assets/images/infrastructure/cluster-compliance-zones.svg)